SDWebImage/SDWebImage/README.md

 How To Use
 ----------

-API documentation is available at [http://hackemist.com/SDWebImage/doc/](http://hackemist.com/SDWebImage/doc/)
+API documentation is available at [CocoaDocs - SDWebImage](http://cocoadocs.org/docsets/SDWebImage/)

 ### Using UIImageView+WebCache category with UITableView